Save Emails as PDF or Images

 Therefore, you'll need a third-party email-to-PDF converter for this task.
 Besides, if you have many emails to convert, it can be very time-consuming.
 In this case, it is a good idea to use batch conversion software such as DocuFreezer.

-How to save emails as PDF
+How to save multiple emails as PDF

 Open DocuFreezer